datnguye/dbterd/docs/nav/guide/cli-references.md

 Specified dbt project directory path

-You should specified this option if your CWD is not the dbt project dir, and normally used with `--dbt` enabled.
+You should specify this option if your CWD is not the dbt project dir, and normally used with `--dbt` enabled.
 It will take the value of `--artifacts-dir` if not specified.

 > Default to the current directory if both this option and `--artifacts-dir` option are not specified